 - November 24, 2016: Treed by coonhound and videoed by hunters in Wabaunsee County.

 - January 31, 2019: Reported in Rooks County by upland game bird hunters as found dead to a Kansas game warden.
-Subsequent investigation revealed that it was shot by the hunters after it had threatened the group and their dogs.
+Subsequent investigation revealed that the hunters shot it after it had threatened the group and their dogs.
 Although initially reported by KDWPT as female, necropsy revealed that the mountain lion was actually male.

 Where Did They Come From?

 Most of these sightings have been young males, probably looking for mates after being displaced by older, more dominant males.
-It is currently thought that an increase in mountain lion populations in the Black Hills and the Rocky Mountains has contributed to the recent sightings in Kansas.
+An increase in mountain lion populations in the Black Hills and the Rocky Mountains may have contributed to the recent sightings in Kansas.
 A few biologists, however, maintain that the mountain lions could actually be coming from the Ozarks of Missouri and Arkansas.

 So far there are no reports of mountain lions breeding within Kansas.
 Still, experts now acknowledge that given the state’s sizable deer population and areas of suitable habitat, at least along streams, it is possible that cougars could expand their range and once again establish a small but permanent presence within our borders.

 It’s hard to believe that anyone could mistake a mountain lion for anything else, but it happens frequently.
 More than one person has seen a house cat, bobcat, large dog, or deer and identified it as a cougar.
 If you think you’re looking at a mountain lion, check for the following: